AndrewMagerman/wizard-book-study/reference/berkeley_cs61a_material/course_reader_vol_1/project_4/readme.txt

 (load "disable-turtle-graphics.scm")
 (load "logo-meta.rkt")

-Simply-scheme has the Brian Harvey extensions to Scheme without which procedures like word, sentance or butfirst won't exist. obj-harun is the Fixed Class defining library that Harun fixed for STKLOS logo.rkt and logo-meta.rkt are the files that build the LOGO interpreter which you have to enhance for the exercise
+simply-scheme has the Brian Harvey extensions to Scheme without which procedures like word, sentance or butfirst won't exist. obj-harun is the Fixed Class defining library that Harun fixed for STKLOS logo.rkt and logo-meta.rkt are the files that build the LOGO interpreter which you have to enhance for the exercise